pomier/PASTA/README.txt

 To install the python libraries, you may use pip:
     pip install -r requirements.txt
-If it does not work for you, you may give easy_install a try:
-    easy_install requirements.txt
-    (or easy_install-2.7 requirements.txt)
-Please note that these commands may need extra-privileges.
+Please note that this command may need extra-privileges.

 DESCRIPTION